-Yes, all WhisperKOOL systems require a bottle probe to be installed in order to function properly.
-The system works off of the liquid temperature in your cellar, not the ambient air.
+Yes, unless you have purchased a 24V Thermostat Conversion Kit, all WhisperKOOL systems require a bottle probe to be installed in order to function properly.
+The bottle probe system works by reading the liquid temperature of your wine, not the ambient air.

-If you have a mini-split system there should be a conduit on the bottom of the evaporator system that the probe screws on to.
-For the larger 4000 & 8000 models, you will need to make this connection inside of the evaporator system.
+If you have a Mini Platinum Split system, there should be a conduit on the bottom of the evaporator system that the probe screws on to.
+For the larger 4000 and 8000 Platinum Split models, you will need to make this connection inside of the evaporator system.
 Reference your owner’s manual or contact WhisperKOOL customer service for details.

 A bottle probe has many advantages, particularly in extending system life as it prevents units from short cycling and turning on and off more than necessary.
 Using a bottle probe gives the most accurate and useful temperature reading for your cellar as the liquid temperature fluctuates at a lower rate than the air in your cellar, allowing the system to operate more efficiently.

-The main types of cooling systems are Split, Fully Ducted, and Self Contained, each with its own pros and cons depending on the design and layout of your cellar.
+The main types of cooling systems are Ductless Split, Ducted Split, Fully Ducted – Self Contained, and Self Contained, each with its own pros and cons depending on the design and layout of your cellar.
 Find out which one is best for you HERE.

-Self-contained systems are the only system that you can have installed without a licensed HVAC professional.
-All Split Systems and Fully Ducted systems must be installed by a licensed HVAC professional.
+Self Contained systems can be installed without a licensed HVAC-R technician.
+All other systems must be installed by a licensed HVACR technician.

 20 amp dedicated circuit.
 Single appliance surge is also recommended.

 You must always connect your drain line.
-Cooling units are designed to regulate humidity within the wine cellar.
-This process involves evaporation and condensation.
-It is critical that the drain line is connected at all times to ensure that there is no water damage to the walls and other components of the wine cellar.
+During cooling, a unit will produce condensate.
+The excess condensate will drain out of the unit through the drain line.
+It is critical that the drain line is connected at all times to ensure that there is no water damage to the wine cellar.
 Failure to properly install the drain line will void your warranty and can lead to mold and mildew growth.

 This is not recommended.

 A limited 2-year/5-year compressor warranty is offered with all self-contained cooling units at their date of purchase.
 A limited 2-year warranty is offered with all split systems.
-This warranty does not start or become valid until the installation documentation has been returned by mail, fax, or email and approved by WhisperKOOL.
+This warranty does not start or become valid until the installation documentation has been returned via digital submission, mail, fax, or email and approved by WhisperKOOL.